 - Force shut down and restart the computer if it is totally unresponsive.

 If your Windows PC becomes unresponsive, try pressing control-shift-escape to launch the task manager.
-Applications that are causing trouble will usually be highlighted as “not responding” or eating up 100% CPU.
+Applications that are causing trouble will usually be highlighted as “not responding”, or they usually eat up 100% CPU.
 Select that application, and hit “end task”.

 Similarly, on a Mac, press command-option-escape to open up the force quit window.
 Applications that have gone to the moon will be highlighted as “not responding”.
 Select the problematic application, then hit “force quit”.